nestordemeure/breviarium/data/english.md

 Be most cautious in confounding others, for you will betray either your ignorance or intention.
 Therefore, provide for both beforehand.

-If you will have been condemned to punishment, whether justly or unjustly, always excuse him in the presence of others and speak well of him.
-Never promise anything in writing to anyone, especially women.

-Whether you are compelled by some stronger affection (if you can), rather avoid it, or at least adhere to it most cautiously.
-It is never a disadvantage to further secure your affairs, however firm they may be.
-After your action has passed, and over another's, reflect on what was lacking in it, when it could have been seized, when it could have been better instituted, etc.

 ### Stirring Up Hatred Against Wicked Men

 Praise the one you need to be motivated by favor in the presence of the one whose favor he enjoys, but in such a way that the praise may turn to the offense of his patron.
 Add that such things are commonly rumored, saying you are not expressing your own opinion, leaving the conclusion that he should look out for his own reputation, and that this very thing should be intimated - that his neighbor's reputation is in jeopardy.
 At the same time, he should be reassured to disregard rumors and let vain things grow old, yet let him feel the matter concerns him.